psikosen/qlib/qliber/README.md

 The `risk_analysis` and `indicator_analysis_with_method` helpers accept the same string-based options as Qlib's Python API, making it straightforward to port workflows that rely on `mode="sum"/"product"` or indicator weighting strings without changing call sites.

+### Configuration

+`qliber::init` mirrors the behavior of `qlib.config` and `qlib.init` by providing global configuration, logging initialization, and cache management:

+- Select a `DefaultConfig` (`Client` or `Server`) and override parameters with `InitOptions` (provider URIs, mount paths, logging level/filter, cache settings, and computation kernels).
+- Control the geographic preset via the exported `REG_CN`, `REG_US`, and `REG_TW`
+  region constants.
+- Automatically clear registered in-memory feature caches on initialization, matching the Python `clear_mem_cache` semantics.
+- Query resolved provider and mount paths through `qliber::config_snapshot()` or by using `qliber::with_data_path` to inspect file-system mappings.

 ## Development